bfakos/confcons/README.md

 #>  0.80000000  0.75000000 -0.05000000  0.75000000  0.66666667 -0.08333333
 ```

+The function returns

+-   a pair of confidence values for the training subset (`CP_train`,
+    `CPP_train`) just for our information;
+-   a pair of confidence values for the evaluation subset (`CP_eval`,
+    `CPP_eval`), both describing the confidence of our model;
+-   a pair of consistence values (`DCP`, `DCPP`) that serve as proxies
+    for transferability of our model.

+The difference between the two values forming the pairs is described in
+*this scientific publication (TBD)*.

-The model seems to be not super perfect, but it is more or less
+Our model seems to be not super perfect, but it is more or less
 confident in the positive predictions (i.e. predicted presences), since
-`CPP_train` is closer to 1 than to 0.
+`CPP_eval` is closer to 1 than to 0.
 Even if not absolutely confident,
 it is really consistent (i.e., `DCPP` is close to 0), so we might not
 afraid of transferability issues if used for spatial or temporal
 extrapolation.